mongabay/mongabay-conservationviz/readme.md

 2. From there, the project can be viewed directly on EC2 at https://mongabay-imgs.s3.amazonaws.com/vz/index.html?pes, just change the part after the `?` to whatever your new acronym is

 ## S3 Hosting
 Mongabay manages an S3 bucket that hosts the app.
-S3 CLI can be used to sync project files
+Although there are a variety of ways to manage data on S3, examples here use the excellent [Amazon AWS CLI](https://aws.amazon.com/cli/) to sync project files

-### S3 CLI installation via pip
+### AWS CLI installation via pip
 `pip install awscli --upgrade --user`

 ### S3 Config
-See details for latest version of AWS CLI.
-Current setup requires the following in the users home directory:
+There are a variety of ways to [configure the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) on different operating systems.
+On Unix systems, you may include the following in the users home directory:
 ```
 # ~/.aws/config
 [default]